New Jersey Drug-Induced Deaths: Introduction

 Drug-Induced Deaths: New Jersey's Jurisdiction

 In Ferguson, defendant Byrd sold heroin to defendants Ferguson and Potts, in New Jersey.
-Those two buyers then went to New York where, in turn, they sold the New Jersey heroin to Cabral.
+Those two buyers then went to New York where they, in turn, sold the New Jersey heroin to Cabral.
 Cabral overdosed in New York and died.
-New Jersey charged Byrd, Ferguson, and Potts with violating the strict-liability for drug-induced deaths statute.
+New Jersey charged Byrd, Ferguson, and Potts with violating the strict-liability for drug deaths statute.

 The trial court found that the two who distributed the heroin in New York could not be prosecuted under New Jersey’s strict-liability law, as neither the distribution to the victim nor the death itself occurred in New Jersey.
-But the trial court sustained a guilty finding as to Byrd, since his distribution did occur in New Jersey.
+But the trial court held that Byrd could be found guilty since his distribution did occur in New Jersey.

 Under some circumstances, the fact that a person's conduct in New Jersey was part of a drug-distribution chain ending in a death would be sufficient to confer territrorial jurisdiction upon New Jersey courts.
-Since the heroin sold in New Jersey resulted in another's death, New Jersey could constitutionally enable New Jersey to claim jurisdiction.
-In Ferguson, however, the death occurred in New York, a state where there is no strict-liability for drug-induced deaths statute.
+Since the heroin sold in New Jersey resulted in another's death, New Jersey could constitutionally claim jurisdiction.
+This is true even though the death occurred in New York, a state where there is no strict-liability for drug deaths statute.

 To understand the significance of that fact, it is necessary to consider New Jersey's territorial jurisdiction statute.
 That statute is N.J.S.
 2C:1-3(a)(1).
 What 2C:1-3(a)(1) says is that New Jersey can exercise territorial jurisdiction when either the defendant's conduct or the result of that conduct occurs in New Jersey and is an element of a criminal offense.
-Since Byrd's sale caused a result in a place where that result was not a crime.
+Byrd's sale caused a result in a place where that result was not a crime.
+But Byrd distributed the heroin in New Jersey, and a death resulted from the distribution, even though the death was not in New Jersey.

 Although the legislation passed under the “War on Drugs” is often overbroad and far-reaching, the courts in Ferguson did not interpret the intent behind the original legislation to ease typical jurisdiction rules.
-Without expanding existing territorial jurisdictional requirements, the state could not successfully prosecute the New Jersey defendant.
-The Ferguson decision is reported at 455 N.J.
+Without expanding existing territorial jurisdictional requirements, the state could not successfully prosecute Ferguson and Potts.
+This Ferguson decision is reported at 455 N.J.
 Super.
 56 (App.Div., 2018).

 Drug-Induced Deaths in New Jersey: The Law Offices of Allan Marain

-Strict-Liability for Drug-Induced Deaths statutes are found in almost no other state.
+Strict-Liability for drug deaths statutes are found in almost no other state.
 Its penalties are of a severity reserved for the most serious crimes.
 The lawyers at the Law Offices of Allan Marain have the legal experience and skills necessary to defend individuals charged with drug offenses.
 They are available to review your drug-induced death matter.